Hang-Wu-HW/test/README.md

 To replicate the cleaned data , one can navigate to the  *replication_files/data cleaning/* folder and run the appropriate cleaning files (see above).
 The origianl process was conducted using Stata 14.2.

-Tables and figures can be immediately replicated by navigating to the corresponding folder in *replication_files/* and running the relevant code as shown below:
+Tables and figures can be immediately produced by navigating to the corresponding folder in *replication_files/* and running the relevant code as shown below:

 | Figure/Table \# | Original study software   | Relevant code |
 |-----------------|---------------------------|----------------------------------------|